Learn How to Bet on Tennis

 We are at the start of the season and, after a long year, most players have taken some time off in November and December — sometimes more, sometimes less.
 Physical rest, mental rest, or both.
 And this matters.

 Some players start the preseason a bit later because they had physical issues, or simply because they finished the previous season very late and needed extra recovery time.
+Others start training very early and are already playing exhibition matches.

-I often gather this kind of information from players’ Instagram accounts, when it’s available.
+I often gather this kind of information from Instagram players' accounts, when it's available.
 Not only now, at the start of the season, but throughout the year as well.

-Following players on Instagram is a must.
 Sometimes they openly share interesting things: training blocks, gyms, courts, travel, or even comments about how their body feels.
 And sometimes, more importantly, they show when they are not training.

 But here's where it gets even more interesting.